AlexJanow/DeepDiveExtension/README.md

 ## Features

-- **Instant Summary**: Client-side summarization using Chrome's built-in Summarizer API
+- **Instant Summary**: Client-side summarization using Chrome's built-in Summarizer API that auto-runs when you open the popup
 - **Deep Dive Analysis**: Server-side analysis with Google Search grounding for real, verifiable related article URLs, plus definitions and arguments
 - **Privacy-First**: Local processing for summaries, clear communication about data handling
 - **Smart Caching**: Both Instant Summary and Deep Dive results are cached locally to reduce redundant API calls